 However, it is not show management that chooses accessories for the runway shows.
 Each clothing designer separately coordinates all aspects of their brief production including hair, make-up, and accessories.
-To get jewelry on the runway it must be presented to the individual designers participating in the show.
+If you want to get jewelry on the runway, you must present it to the individual designers participating in the show.

 Working With Fashion Designers

-Most fashion shows aren’t like trade shows where you can expect to write orders at the event.
-The show serves as a media outlet that attracts a great deal of press.
-Designers who “get noticed” can be featured in magazines, blogs or television shows.
-There are buyers in attendance but usually they are scouting and will place orders later.
-It is important to have a catalog or printed materials available so that buyers at the show will remember your label and contact you.
+Fashion shows aren’t like trade shows where you can expect to write orders at the event.
+Instead, fashion shows are all about the media and generate a lot of press.
+Blogs and television shows often feature some of the show’s designers.
+There are buyers in attendance, but usually they are scouting and will place orders later.
+It’s important to have a catalog or printed materials available so that buyers at the show will remember your label and contact you.
 Some regional fashion weeks will also have a designer trunk show, expo or boutique crawl to facilitate buying opportunities.

 Perhaps, one of the greatest benefits of being on the runway is access to professional photographs of runway models wearing your designs.
-With permission, these images can be used on a business website and in printed materials.
+With permission, you are able to use these photos on a business website and in printed materials.
 Model shots give credibility and prestige to a design label.

 Jewelers who are outgoing and not afraid to self-promote will thrive in fashion show environments.
 Designers must not be afraid to introduce themselves to attendees and mingle in the after hours scenes.
 It is critical that a designer be present for the full schedule of events to maximize exposure opportunities.
 Network, network, network.
 During a single evening you can meet television show producers, stylists, boutique owners, and the local news anchor.

-Fashion shows may be a lot of hard work but they are also fun filled events pulsing with energy.
+Fashion shows are a lot of hard work, but fun filled events pulsing with energy.
 Attendees can learn the ropes and make fashion connections that may lead to more exposure and perhaps larger runway shows like New York, Los Angeles or Paris.
-Plus, you can enjoy great music and a dry martini while promoting your business.
+Plus, you can enjoy music and a dry martini while promoting your business.
 Now that’s a good day at work.